 WHEREAS, CRT is an analytic framework that was developed by legal scholars as an extension of Critical Legal Studies in the 1970s in response to hindered civil rights legislation.
-Critical race theorists hold that race is a social construct; that our nation's history of racism is embedded in our systems and institutions and continues to impact outcomes for Black Americans and other people of color; and that the lived experiences of people of color should be elevated and inform law, policy, and scholarship; and to systemic racism and implicit bias across federal agencies, contractors, and grant recipients.
+Critical race theorists hold that race is a social construct; that our nation's history of racism is embedded in our systems and institutions and continues to impact outcomes for Black Americans and other people of color; and that the lived experiences of people of color should be elevated and inform law, policy, and scholarship; and

+WHEREAS, In September 2020, the Trump administration issued an executive order on "Combating Race and Sex Stereotyping", which effectively banned activities or trainings related to systemic racism and implicit bias across federal agencies, contractors, and grant recipients.
 Though President Biden rescinded the order immediately after taking office, it had a chilling effect on anti-racist and anti-sexist efforts, with numerous cancellations and alterations of planned conversations, trainings, and other events designed to educate people about systemic oppression and structural racism; and